 - text messaging,

 - postings on social media profiles such as Facebook, Twitter, LinkedIn, or YouTube.

 Proving Cyberstalking under Florida Law

 In many cyberstalking cases, proving the true identity of the author of the messages is difficult.
 The law enforcement officers will question the suspect in hopes of obtaining a confession.
 Always talk to a criminal defense attorney before making any statements after you learn of a criminal investigation for stalking or cyberstalking.

 Proving who sent the communication is often difficult because any person willing to engage in such behavior may also be willing to frame another likely suspect.
 Even a basic understanding of certain technologies such as text messaging can make it possible to frame another person in order to hide the identity of the person actually committing the crime.

 In other cases, communications between ex-lovers that would normally be considered rude or annoying may now result in a criminal investigation.
 Furthermore, former business associates or competitors may also threaten to disclose confidential or embarrassing information about another person or company.
 These cases hinge on whether any “legitimate purpose” existed for sending the communication other than harassment.

-In certain case, the individual has a right to free speech under the Constitution of the United States that is violated by attempts to prosecute the acts under Florida law or federal law for the criminal offense of cyberstalking.
+The individual has a right to free speech under the Constitution of the United States that is violated by attempts to prosecute the acts under Florida law or federal law for the criminal offense of cyberstalking.
 Important defenses exist to fight these types of charges.